 Her mortgage was 40% of her pay.
 She chose saving 50% because there were weeks that she had fewer hours and there were weeks that she had more hours.

 In case of bad weeks, she would always have the rainy-day envelope as a back up.

 Mike’s mom never missed a mortgage payment, and he always felt that he had more than enough.

 Installment loans allow the consumer to borrow a set amount of money at one time, and pay the loan back in monthly installments, which are at a set price.
 This type of loan has helped many people overcome financial difficulty and should be considered if you fall behind on any type of payment.

-Applying this system to our personal life
+Applying this system to